gregg971/artfully_app/README.md

 New in 1.2

 * Completely re-designed person record interface.
-* Completely re-designed checkout and storefront.
+* Completely re-designed checkout, storefront, and box office.
+* Search for patrons by tag, ticket purchase, event attendance, membership status, donation amounts
 * Better ticket types and capacity management.
 Assign more than one price to a single ticket.
 * Memberships.
 Your organization can sell memberships in your store, offer events and tickets to members only, and provide a username and password to members.
-* Delayed Job is now required
+* Passes.
+Sell season tickets and subscriptions to your shows.
+* Generate a page for people to donate to your organization.

-And coming soon...
+Coming soon...

 * [Mailchimp](http://mailchimp.com) integration
-* Flex-passes
+* Importing members
 * Relationships
 * Householding
+* Fundriaing campaign management
-* QR-coded Scannable tickets
+* QR coded scannable tickets

 # About